bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 1/8 / (1 + 1/8) &gt; *δ*

-1/9 &gt; *δ*.
+*δ* &lt; 1/9.

-In our example, a focal female will increase her inclusive fitness more by inbreeding with her cousin than by avoiding inbreeding with him if *δ* is less than one ninth -- or, put differently, if her inbred offspring have an 8/9 survival probability. **A focal female can thereby increase her inclusive fitness if inbreeding depression is sufficiently weak**.
+In our example, a focal female will increase her inclusive fitness more by inbreeding with her cousin than by avoiding inbreeding with him if *δ* is less than one ninth -- or, put differently, if her inbred offspring have a greater than 8/9 survival probability. **A focal female can thereby increase her inclusive fitness if inbreeding depression is sufficiently weak**.

 We can consider the same interaction from the perspective of the male, encountering a cousin and deciding whether or not to inbreed with her.